-Nutritional needs of individuals are examined as they progress through the life cycle from birth through aging.
-Consideration of concomitant problems at each life staage are explored.
+Nutritional needs of individuals as they progress through the life cycle from birth through aging, with consideration of concomitant problems.
+(3-0)

 4359 Parenting

 Factors to consider in becoming a parent, child-rearing practices, diverse parenting situations, and parent-child communication.
 (3-0)